Dan12/Personal-Push-Messages/android/README.md

 - After you are done with this, you can copy the given manifest, source code, and the layout into your android project
   - you will likely have to update the class packages in the java files and in the AndroidManifest.xml file
   - you will need to put the layout folder into the res folder, but the colors and styles files inside res>values may not be necessary
 - The phone's token will appear on the screen and will be printed to the console.
-This value is the <devices> value in envVar.js
+You should be able to select the token, copy it, and email it to yourself.
+This value is the <devices> value in envVar.js.
 - The <api_key> value can be found by going to the [Firebase Console](https://console.firebase.google.com), navigating to project settings, going to the cloud messaging tab, and coping the Server key.
 - One important point is that you need to close and reopen the android app after initially installing it for the app to start receiving requests.
 - Run the script.js file with node and you should get a push notification on your phone.